deborahfam/ecom-scraper/README.md

 This project is licensed under the MIT License.

+### Attribution

-Parts of this codebase are derived from the project **obsidianmd/obsidian-clipper**, originally licensed under the MIT License.
+Parts of this codebase are derived from the project **[obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper)**, originally licensed under the MIT License.

+Copyright (c) 2024 Obsidian Publish Ltd. and contributors